Sweet Corn Sundal

 Instructions

-• Stir well.
+• Stir and mix well.
 Let the mustard seeds crackle and the urad dal turn golden.
-Do take care so that the urad dal does not burn.
+Ensure that the urad dal does not burn.

-• Then add the green chilies, dry red chilies, curry leaves, asafoetida.
+• Next add the green chilies, dry red chilies, curry leaves, asafoetida.
 Mix very well.

 • Add the steamed corn kernels.
 Season with salt.
 Mix again very well.

-• Saute for 2 to 3 minutes on a low flame. switch off the flame and add grated fresh coconut.
+• Saute for 2 to 3 minutes on a low heat.
+Turn off the heat and add grated fresh coconut.
 Mix very well.

-• Serve corn sundal.
-If you want you can garnish with some coriander leaves.
+• Serve Corn Sundal.
+If you prefer you can garnish with some coriander leaves.

 Nutrition Info (Approximate Values)